In Washington, you can restore your right to possess and own a firearm if you are convicted of a domestic violence offense.

 - Assault of a child in the first degree

-5. You have not been convicted of any sex offense
+5. You do not have any sex offenses

 - Indecent liberties

-Under Washington law, your prior felonies “wash out” once you have gone a certain period of time without “committing any crime that subsequently results in a conviction.”
+Under Washington law, your prior felony convictions wash out (i.e. disappear for purposes of firearm rights restoration) once you have gone a certain period of time without committing any new crimes.

-Example #1: You are convicted of robbery in the second degree (a class B felony) in 2004.
+Example #1: You are convicted of a class B felony in 2004.
 You petition to restore your firearm rights in 2020.
-Your robbery conviction has washed out and will not preclude you from restoring your firearm rights, assuming you meet the other statutory requirements.
+You are eligible because your class B felony has washed out ... assuming you meet the other requirements.